 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Driving from San Francisco to Los Angeles on the Pacific Coast Highway is an iconic American road trip experience.
-The California coastal drive, which ranks as one of the most gorgeous road trips in the United States (and the world), features the majestic western coastline, amazing forests and incredible viewpoints.
-We meticulously planned our coastal California drive – and are sharing our CA Route 1 itinerary details to help fellow travelers plan their trip.
+The California coastal drive, which ranks as one of the most gorgeous road trips in the United States, features the majestic western coastline, amazing forests and incredible viewpoints.
+We meticulously planned our coastal California drive – and are sharing our CA Route 1 itinerary details to help fellow travelers plan their perfect trip!

 San Francisco to Los Angeles: Pacific Coast Highway